 Search

-Since the underlying data structure is an array, we iterate through all elements to find the one matched with the key.
+Since the underlying data structure is an array, we iterate through all elements to find the one that matches the key.

 Java